 Responsive email design is a major part of your business, Style Campaign.
 What is driving the “mobile friendly” rush from the big brands you send on behalf of?

 I’m seeing clients with around 50% mobile email usageI’m seeing a lot of clients with around 50% mobile email usage and just did work for a client with 71% of opens recorded on mobile devices.
 These are panic-level numbers that show no signs of leveling off.

 Couple that with Litmus’ reporting only 3.3% of users re-open emails on another device and you realize there are no second chances.
 Also, users have lost all tolerance for shabbily designed campaigns; one recent study found 80.3% delete emails that are poorly rendered on mobile, up from 69.7% last year.

 Your blog is the go-to for many email designers, but as far as getting the word out to potential clients, what have you found to be most effective channel?

-has been the most effective way to get the word out, particularly early on.
+Our blog content has been the most effective way to get the word out, particularly early on.
 I think there’s a real opportunity to stand out through authentic blog content right now.